hotosm/osmlint/validators/filterBuildings/README.md

 #### Description

-Filter buildings with tag `building=residential`.
+Filter buildings with tag `building=`.
 Returns a line delimeted feature collection to stdout.
 The linter will return a JSON bin for edit recency statistics with the following format:

 ```
 {